 The annual incentive (bonus) plan is intended to encourage and reward each executive for his contribution to the Corporation's annual business plan and for the Corporation's financial success.
-In the case of the CEO and the CFO, the Corporation's annual incentive (bonus) opportunity is in line with the lowest quartile of bonus opportunities offered by the companies included in the Comparative Group and between the lowest quartile and the median for the other Named Executive Officers.
+In the case of the CEO, the Corporation's annual incentive (bonus) opportunity is in line with the lowest quartile of bonus opportunities offered by the companies included in the Comparative Group and between the lowest quartile and the median for the other NEOs.

-Individual strategic and financial objectives are determined at the beginning of the year by the executive in concert with the CEO and, with respect to the CEO, in concert with the Compensation Committee.
+Individual strategic and financial objectives are determined at the beginning of the year by the executive in concert with the CEO and, with respect to the CEO, in concert with the Governance & Compensation Committee.
 Each year, the Board of Directors determines the financial performance targets which have to be achieved by the Corporation and its divisions in order for bonuses to be paid, the bonus amount to be paid to each executive for achieving such performance, as well as the maximum bonus amount to be paid to each executive should the targets be exceeded.

-For the fiscal year ended December 31, 2013, the target bonus was based on achieving a certain level of EBITDA (which the Corporation defines as net earnings (loss) before financial expenses (income), income taxes, depreciation and amortization, impairment or reversal of impairment of PPE and intangible assets, impairment of goodwill, litigation and restructuring costs, acquisition-related costs and the settlement of purchase price of MCP) and a certain level of costs as determined in the budget approved by the Board of Directors, or such other corporate financial performance as determined by the Board.
-The following table presents the bonus payouts, as a percentage of base salary for threshold, target and maximum performance for each Named Executive Officer:
+For the fiscal year ended December 31, 2014, the target bonus was based on achieving a certain level of EBITDA (which, for the purposes of determining the target bonus, the Corporation defines as net earnings (loss) before interest expenses (income), income taxes, depreciation and amortization less the impact of the change in fair value of the debenture conversion option) and a certain level of costs as determined in the budget approved by the Board of Directors, or such other corporate financial performance as determined by the Board of Directors.
+The following table presents the bonus payouts, as a percentage of base salary for threshold, target and maximum performance for each NEO: